 Focus on balancing your energy: letting out anything that is no longer serving you, taking in things that allow you to grow and heal.

 Wash your various selves.

-Have a bath or a shower, focusing on washing away any energy or energetic ties that no longer serve you.
+Have a bath or a shower, a rain showerhead can work wonders, focusing on washing away any energy or energetic ties that no longer serve you.
 Take it seriously – scrub yourself the way you would if you’d been camping for a weekend, or out playing in the mud.
 Get between your toes, behind your ears, and everywhere else you can think of.

 As you scrub, focus on the unwanted energy washing away from you and (when you open the drain, if you’re in the bath) flowing out through the drain, flowing far far away and dissipating.
 If you’re in the shower, this is even easier.

 I generally prefer to throw a handful or two of sea salt in the bathtub (it’s a great psychic cleanser) along with a couple of drops (3-5) of an essential oil that helps with cleansing and purifying (both lavender and rosemary are cheap and have lots of uses.
 Right now, I’m using a blend of juniper, fennel, and grapefruit a lot.
 There’s a folk tradition of putting a bottle of beer in the bath, and I’ve found that pretty effective, too.
 Shower users can use a salt scrub, or hang a small muslin or felt bag of dried cleansing herbs (hyssop, lavender, rosemary are good choices) under the shower spray.

 Best possible self in the sense of what you want to continue to become.
 If you’re making a transition from ‘stay at home mom’ to ‘back to the workforce’, dress in clothing that at least somewhat reinforces that.
 If you’re leaving behind a relationship that’s no longer working, consider wearing something that ex really didn’t like – but that you love on you.
 That kind of thing.